Cheap holidays to Dubai may seem like something of an impossibility. Dubai is synonymous with the glitz, glamour, and grandeur of luxury living.

 Haggle Your Way Through Dubai’s Best Souks

-To sample the best of Middle Eastern spices, fragrant fruit teas and sweetly candied dates head to the Dubai Spice Souk in Deira.
-For perfumes, cross to Sikkat Al Khali Street and browse all things feminine and fragrant – from ouds sold in ornate vials to incense, essential oils and bespoke custom made scents crafted especially for you.
+The Dubai Spice Souk in Deira is a perfect place to sample the very best Middle Eastern spices, fragrant fruit teas, and sweetly candied dates.
+If you are interested in buying perfumes, cross the road to Sikkat Al Khali Street.
+Here you can browse all things feminine and fragrant – from ouds sold in ornate vials to incense, essential oils and bespoke custom made scents crafted especially for you.

 Witness Pakistani Street Fighting in Old Dubai